-2.4 After the August 2018 increase in Bank Rate to 0.75%, the first above 0.5% since the financial crash, the MPC has put any further action on hold, probably until there is some degree of certainty around Brexit.
+2.4 After the August 2018 increase in Bank Rate to 0.75%, the first above 0.5% since the financial crash, the MPC has put any further action on hold, until there is some degree of certainty around the potential impact of Brexit.
+There is still a risk that a no deal Brexit could result in a rate cut.